themehrdad/NetTelebot/README.md

 # About
 Do you want to create a smart automated bot on Telegram App?
 If you plan to write the logic using .NET framework, this tool might help you.

+To support devices with Windows XP, the library version is developed under the .NET Framework 4

 # Usage
 After creating your own bot on [Telegram](https://core.telegram.org/bots/), you need to add a reference to "nettelebot" library.